 The health benefits of not smoking for one month include:

-- your lungs are working more efficiently
+- your heart is working more efficiently

 - exercising is easier

 - your immune system is starting to recover.

 After three to six months of not smoking

 After three months of not smoking, you’ve saved $3,300.
 You could take your family for a holiday in Queensland.
 After six months, you’ve got nearly $6,600 to spend.
 Explore Europe with a return ticket to London for yourself and your partner.

 The health benefits of not smoking for three to six months include: